Ann Baumgartner: Marriage and family life

 Baumgartner married Major William Carl on May 2, 1945.
-She met Carl, who designed the Twin Mustang P-82, while flight testing the plane.
+She met Carl while flight testing the North American P-82 Twin Mustang.
 Carl continued his career as an engineer and later designed and built hydrofoil boats for the United States Navy and Grumman Aerospace.
 Together they had two children.
 With her husband she sailed the Atlantic twice and cruised the Mediterranean, the British Isles, and the French Canals.

 Career

 While her children were young, she worked in flight instruction and for United Airlines and third pilots at Zahn's Airport on Long Island.
 Her flight ratings included private, commercial, instrument, multi-engine, flight instruction and instrument.
 Later she became a journalist who specialized in science.

 Later life and death

 During the final years of her life, Baumgartner (then Carl) resided in Kilmarnock, Virginia, with her husband.
 She continued writing, and authored A WASP among Eagles: a woman military test pilot in World War II that discussed her experience as an experimental test pilot in World War II.
 She also wrote "The Small World of Long Distance Sailors".

 Carl died at a nursing home in Kilmarnock on March 20, 2008.
 She was preceded in death by her husband on February 19, 2008.